Rashidapp/Armory_Documentation/logic_nodes/reference.md

 ### Get Camera FOV

-Get the field of view (FOV) of a camera.
+Returns the field of view (FOV) of the given camera.

 **See also:**